andreacutrera/Covid-19-analysis/README.md

 ### COVID_19_code-regions.ipynb

-This is the Jupyter notebook document of the data manipulation and visualization of the regional aggregate.
+This is the Jupyter notebook document of the data manipulation and visualization of the regional aggregate:
+- Lombardia
+- Emilia-Romagna

 ## Author/Copyright